martinmckenna/readables/README.md

 ### Starting the App
 * Before we start the app, we need to start up the backend express server
+* Please note this app requires a working node enviornment to be installed on your machine
+* First, download or clone this repository
-* Open up the `backend` directory and use the instructions there to start the server
+* Open up the `server` directory and use the instructions there to start the server
 * Then visit the `frontend` directory for instructions on how to start the app